MicrosoftDocs/common-data-model-and-service/common-data-service/upgradecds/start-upgrade-process.md

 ### Which databases do I need to upgrade?

 - Databases on the previous version of CDS.

 - Databases containing vital data for your organization.

 You do not need to upgrade test environments and databases created while trying out the product.
 Any databases that you choose not to upgrade will eventually be deleted.

 We recommend first upgrading a test or trial database (on the previous version of CDS) to familiarize yourself with the process before upgrading your production database.

 ### How long will this take?

-The duration of the upgrade will require several hours.
-The actual amount of time depends on the amount of data in the database.
+The whole upgrade is a 3 step process.
+Step 2 depends on the apps and flows that must be updated and tested.
+Time will vary and is up to you.

+Steps 1 & 3 are automated and will require *at least* 4 hours.

-The first step creates a test migration and should provide some indication of how long the final migration in the 3rd step will require.
-There is no visual indicator of the progress of the migration.
+The first step creates a test database and should provide some indication of how long the final upgrade in the 3rd step will require.
+There is no visual indicator of the progress during either step.
+You should note the duration of step 1 as an indicator of the amount of downtime in step 3.

 ### Can I cancel the upgrade process once it’s initiated?